 Publisher of the most cited open-access journals in their fields.

-Frontiers in Psychiatry is a peer-reviewed, open access journal publishing outstanding discoveries across a wide spectrum of translational, basic and clinical research.
+Frontiers in Psychiatry is an international peer-reviewed, open access journal publishing outstanding discoveries across a wide spectrum of translational, basic and clinical research.
 The journal's mission is to use translational approaches to improve therapeutic options for mental illness and consequently to improve patient treatment outcomes.

 Modern psychiatry is an interdisciplinary, collaborative, and medically and socially relevant clinical subject.
 In recent decades, advances in basic research led to promising perspectives in this field.
 Studies on psychiatric diseases, predictive imaging and genomics, as well as computational modeling and novel biomarkers provide the foundations for the integrative bio-social context of public mental health, societal well-being and cutting-edge clinical practice and specialization.